gilmore-lab/protocols/ssvep-high-density-setup.md

 - In the Net Station window, click **New Session**
 - Select the session template labeled **Power Diva Setup**.
 - Enter participant ID, Experiment Name, Date of birth, and net serial number.
 Lab uses the following standard ID number for each session: YYMMDDXXXX (TestDateParticipantIDnumber).
+The Net Serial number will be added after the session is complete.

 ![Enter participant session info](imgs/ns-enter-session-info.pictClipping.jpg)